frederic-perez/AmE-dictionary/data/dictionary.md

 __stretch__ _n_ _We worked for stretches of 6 or 8 hours._
 __stretch<sup>1</sup>__ _n_ :three::hammer: _An interesting stretch run in the NFC._ _Second-half stretch._
 __stretch<sup>2</sup>__ _v_ :pencil2: _But then the release cycles began to stretch._
 __strew__ _v_ :nine::m: (strewed, strewn or strewed) When you strew something, you scatter it all over the place.
-At a wedding, for example, the flower child's job is to strew the path with petals.
+At a wedding, for example, the flower child’s job is to strew the path with petals.
 __stricken__ _adj_ :six::hammer: _Stricken people._
-__stricture__ _n_ :three::hammer: _The strictures on women's behavior were easing._
+__stricture__ _n_ :three::hammer: _The strictures on women’s behavior were easing._
 __stridence__ _n_ :two::hammer:
 __strife__ _n_ :nine::m: Angry or bitter disagreement over fundamental issues; conflict. _Syn_ conflict, friction, discord, disagreement _Strife within the community._ :es: lucha, contienda
 __strike a chord__ _idiom_ Trigger a feeling or memory, as in _That poem strikes a chord in all those touched by the Holocaust._ This term alludes to striking the strings or keys of a musical instrument.